scx110a/Save-to-Immich/README.md

 - Right-click any image on a web page.
 - Select **Upload image to Immich**.
 - Choose an album from the submenu, or upload without selecting an album.

+## How to get your API key

+- Open Immich Account Settings on web page
+- Select API Secrets
+- Click "New API Secret"
+- Select asset urls for upload. if you want to create or add to a album, you also need to select album urls.
+- Click Create, and copy the secret. **DO NOT SHOW THIS KEY TO OTHERS AND SAVE IT SAFELY**

 ## Security